BenjaminGuinet/BenjaminGuinet.github.io/_projects/6_project.md

 ---
 layout: page
 title: A new viral family (<em>Filamentoviridae</em>)
 description: In this project, we described the new family of dsDNA virus we named <em>Filamentoviridae</em>.
+This new family has been submitted to ICTV.
 img: assets/img/Filamentoviridae_illustration.png
 importance: 1
 category: work